 An introduction to Adobe Photoshop Lightroom

-If you’re looking for free alternatives, or want to know what else is available, have a look at our guide to free and subscription-free photo editing software.
+To discover free alternatives, and find out what else is available, have a look at our guide to subscription-free photo editing software.

 Find the latest Improve Your Photography articles here.